YOU HAVE REACHED manfacingnortheast.com

 (How Japan’s radical protest movement went haywire and homicidal.)
 (6,900 words)

-Fresh food which not only transports itself through Siberia but comes already packaged (1,000 words)
+Fresh food which not only transported itself through Siberia but came already packaged (1,000 words)

 The most basic technology imaginable but a language of mind boggling complexity (2,100 words)

 This Italian port city is so obscure that many Italians aren’t even sure it’s in Italy (2,900 words)

 Butch Cassidy and The Sundance Kid: their survival depended on sowing confusion and piling up the contradictions.
 So can we pierce the fog and fish out the facts without mixing too many metaphors?
 (7,000 words)

 The colonial preacher said he only wanted justice.
 So he started a rebellion (2,800 words)